preetamjain01/Machine-Learning-with-Energy-Datasets/ReadMe.md

 eliminate and why?
-Also try Exhaustive search, Forward search and Backward search for regression models AdaptiveAlgo is curious about **tpot, featuretools(https://www.featuretools.com/demos ), Boruta, tsfresh.** Use these packages and compare and contrast feature engineering in each approach.
+Also try Exhaustive search, Forward search and Backward search for regression models AdaptiveAlgo is curious about **tpot, featuretools(https://www.featuretools.com/demos ), Boruta, tsfresh.** Used these packages and compared and contrasted feature engineering in each approach.

 **Part 6: Model Validation and Selection**\